WhitnyNicole/meal_plan_tracker/notes.md

 4. Your Rails app must dynamically render on the page at least one serialized has_many relationship through JSON using JS
 5. Must use your Rails app to render a form for creating a resource submitted dynamically and displayed through JS and a JSON without page refresh

+Notes from video:
+1. Turbolinks can cause JS headaches.
+It will limit page refreshes and re-render the entire page.
+Instead, Rails will figure out what part of the page is changing and just render that part.
+This helps to speed things up.
+Rails 5 has added turbolinks load event ---> $(document).on('turbolinks:load', function()) {
+  alert("Yo!");
+});
+*** can get rid of gem altogether if causing too many issues

+Notes with Z:
 //this is project requirement 1
 // 1. hijack form submit.
 Go through process of submitting request to Rails API to create the object
 // 2. with the API response.
 Use class syntax to create a dog class in JS .
 Review this section: Constructor - OOJS